-Low-Carbon Transportation Project
+Low-carbon Transportation Project

-The Electric Vehicle Charging Station project will install critical infrastructure at three mobility hubs.
-Source: NPR referred to as the Electric Vehicle Charging Station project, will fill a critical mobility gap and will increase access to services and amenities without production of GHG emissions from tailpipe emissions.
+Sample of the solar powered BEAM EV ARC Chargers to be installed at three mobility hubs.
+Source: BEAM referred to as the Electric Vehicle (EV) Charging Station project, will fill a critical mobility gap and increase access to services and amenities that will limit the production of GHG emissions.
 There is currently very limited EV charging infrastructure available to residents in the Green Together project area.
-Installing charging stations at centrally located intersections and business districts will ensure that the new chargers are visible and accessible to residents interested in using them for their own vehicles or future EV car-share mobility options.
-In doing so, the project is helping to break down barriers to car ownership and car-share programs and helping to ensure that EVs become a practical alternative in all neighborhoods regardless of socioeconomic class.
+Installing stations at centrally located public parks will ensure that they are visible and accessible for residents' vehicles or future EV car-share mobility options.
+In doing so, the project is helping to break down barriers to clean car ownership and car-share programs and ensure that EVs become a practical alternative in all neighborhoods regardless of socioeconomic class.
 The EV Charging Station project is led by the Trust for Public Land (TPL) with community engagement support from Pacoima Beautiful.
-TPL will implement the EV charging infrastructure at three mobility hubs to facilitate convenient, safe, and attractive active and alternative transportation options near community
+TPL will implement the EV charging infrastructure at three mobility hubs to facilitate convenient, safe, attractive, and alternative transportation options near community resources.